-Crohn's disease can manifest at any age, so children are not spared from this condition.
-Approximately 20 percent of all Crohn's cases occur in children, and 20 to 30 percent of Crohn's patients acquire this illness before age 20.1 In children and teens, this condition is known as Pediatric Crohn's disease.
+Crohn’s disease can manifest at any age, so children are not spared from this condition.
+Approximately 20 percent of all Crohn’s cases occur in children, and 20 to 30 percent of Crohn’s patients acquire this illness before age 20.1 In children and teens, this condition is known as Pediatric Crohn’s disease.
 It affects both boys and girls, although boys are more prone to developing it.
-Compared to ulcerative colitis, this is more common in children and can be seen in patients as young as 7 years old.2
+Compared to ulcerative colitis, this is more common in children and can be seen in patients 5 years old or younger.2

-- A very small percentage have the inflammation in the stomach only, as well as the uppermost section of the intestines (duodenum).
-This is where the stomach empties in the bowel.4
+• A very small percentage have the inflammation in the stomach only, as well as the uppermost section of the intestines (duodenum).
+This is where the stomach empties in the bowel.5

 Because their bodies are still developing, the pain may be much more debilitating for children and teens with Crohn’s disease.
 This illness can also interfere with their physical development.

 Young patients who are diagnosed with Crohn’s may experience pubertal delay or delay in sexual development, bone demineralization (leading to stunted growth and weak bones) and growth failure.6 However, treating Crohn’s disease in children using conventional techniques can lead to very harmful side effects.
 The medications prescribed for this illness, such as aminosalicylates, antibiotics, immunosuppressors and steroids, can be quite toxic.

 For instance, infliximab (Remicade), a prescription drug usually prescribed for adults with Crohn’s, has been found to cause hepatosplenic T-cell lymphoma in some children, especially in those also taking certain other Crohn’s medications.
 This is a rare yet life-threatening type of cancer.7